verify-U-GmbH/api-documentation/lib/web/index/authorization.html.md

 Optional value.

-Additional [customer data](customer-data) you may need to provide for the identification flow.
+Additional [client data](client-data) you may need to provide for the identification flow.